gazebosim/gz-sim/tutorials/blender_distort_meshes.md

 of perception algorithms, underwater manipulation of naturally biofouled or deformed objects, and in other applications.

+One way to programmatically distort models is to use Blender Python scripting.
+Blender is a free open source 3D modeling software used by professional artists for games and films.
+It offers a Python API for most things available in its GUI.

 ## Prerequisites

 These instructions have been tested in [Blender](https://www.blender.org/) 2.92,